 The curves for cable-based broadband and fiber-based broadband are steeper than those for DSL-based broadband.
 This can be seen more clearly in Chart 14.3, which plots aggregate curves for each technology.
-Approximately 80% of subscribers to cable and 60% of subscribers to fiber-based technologies experience median download speeds exceeding the advertised download speed.
-In contrast, only 30% of subscribers to DSL-based services experience median download speeds exceeding the advertised download speed.26
+Approximately 90% of subscribers to cable and 50% of subscribers to fiber-based technologies experience median download speeds exceeding the advertised download speed.
+In contrast, less than 30% of subscribers to DSL-based services experience median download speeds exceeding the advertised download speed.